PwC owns up to Oscars flub

 After looking at the card, Dunaway, who declined to comment on the event, then announced "La La Land" had won best picture.

-After the envelopes are stuffed with the winners' names, they are sealed by the only two people who know the results ahead of the ceremony -- in this case, Ruiz and Cullinan.
+After the envelopes are stuffed with the winners' names, they are sealed by the only two people who know the results ahead of the ceremony -- in this case, Martha Ruiz and Cullinan.
 Two sets of winner-containing envelopes are made and Ruiz and Cullinan are tasked with taking them to the ceremony, flanked by guards.

 At the ceremony, Ruiz and Cullinan alternate handing envelopes to presenters from opposite sides of the stage.